zyedidia/multiplix/README.md

 * VisionFive 2: 4-core SiFive U74 1.5 GHz (plus a 5th SiFive S7 monitor core).
 * Raspberry Pi 3: 4-core ARM Cortex A53 1.4 GHz.
 * Raspberry Pi 4: 4-core ARM Cortex A72 1.5-1.8 GHz.

+Support for more boards is likely to be added in the future (Ox64, and more of the Raspberry Pi family).

 # Building